 Dr. and Mrs. Edwin F. Gray Scholarship

 Dr. and Mrs. Edwin F. Gray established a scholarship fund to assist medical students in 1986.
 Dr. Gray, Class of 1935, was the first residency-trained radiologist in Arkansas.
 He worked in private practice in Little Rock for thirty years while also serving as an Associate Clinical Professor of Radiology at UAMS.
 Dr. Gray was named Honorary Professor of Radiology in 1983.
 Dr. and Mrs. Gray were actively involved in many medical, civic, church, and volunteer organizations.
 The Grays were committed to assisting deserving medical students with scholarship support.
 Dr. and Mrs. Gray, along with their daughter and son-in-law, were killed in an airplane crash in 1991.
 The College of Medicine continued to recognize their special contributions to mankind by honoring them at the annual Scholarship Banquet.
 This scholarship is awarded to an outstanding freshman who demonstrates a caring and compassionate spirit and enjoys serving others – those qualities that reflect a lifetime of devotion and commitment by Dr. and Mrs. Ed Gray.
-In 1987, the inaugural award was presented to freshman medical student, Scott Cooper.
+The inaugural award was presented in 1987.

 Dr. E. M. Gray Memorial Scholarship